HaqqiLucky/DayLog/README.md

+# I think the best time after you run this is after you do something or about to shutdown your device

 # DayLog
 This app is for helping the user to stay motivated and reflection. there is a list that will take your input and make it become one, and you also can see your past activity (as long as you didnt delete the file)